Plaza Hotel

 The 18-story, French Renaissance-inspired château style building was designed by Henry Janeway Hardenbergh.
 The facade is made of marble at the base, with white brick covering the upper stories, and is topped by a mansard roof.
 The ground floor contains the two primary lobbies, as well as a corridor connecting the large ground-floor restaurant spaces, including the Oak Room, the Oak Bar, the Edwardian Room, the Palm Court, and the Terrace Room.
 The upper stories contain the ballroom and a variety of residential condominiums, condo-hotel suites, and short-term hotel suites.
 At its peak, the Plaza Hotel had over 800 rooms.
-Following a renovation in 2008, the building has 282 hotel rooms and 181 condos.
+Following a renovation in 2008, the building has had 282 hotel rooms and 181 condos.

 A hotel of the same name was built from 1883 to 1890.
 The original hotel was replaced by the current structure from 1905 to 1907; Warren and Wetmore designed an expansion to the Plaza Hotel that was added from 1919 to 1921, and several major renovations were conducted through the rest of the 20th century.
 The Plaza Operating Company, which erected the current building, operated the hotel until 1943.
 Subsequently, it was sold to several owners during the remainder of the 20th century, including Conrad Hilton, A.M.
 Sonnabend, Westin Hotels & Resorts, Donald Trump, and a partnership of City Developments Limited and Al-Waleed bin Talal.
 The Plaza Hotel was renovated again after El Ad Properties purchased it in 2005, and the hotel was subsequently sold to Sahara India Pariwar in 2012 and then to Katara Hospitality in 2018.
 The hotel has been managed by Fairmont Hotels and Resorts since 2005.

 Since its inception, the Plaza Hotel has become an icon of New York City, with numerous wealthy and famous guests.
 The restaurant spaces and ballrooms have hosted events such as balls, benefits, weddings, and press conferences.
 The hotel's design, as well as its location near Central Park, has generally received acclaim.
 In addition, the Plaza Hotel has appeared in numerous books and films.
 The New York City Landmarks Preservation Commission designated the hotel's exterior and some of its interior spaces as city landmarks, and the building is also a National Historic Landmark.
 The hotel is also a member of Historic Hotels of America.